lukeskw/boost/.ai/boost/core.md

 # URLs

 - Whenever you create a URL use the `get-absolute-url` tool to ensure you're using the correct scheme, domain/IP, and port.

+# Artisan
+- Use the `list-artisan-commands` tool when needing to call an artisan command to triple check the available params